openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 A string determining the HTTP method to be used when the `request_uri` parameter is included in the same request.
 Two case-sensitive valid values are defined in this specification: `get` and `post`.
 If `request_uri_method` value is `get`, the Wallet MUST send the request to retrieve the Request Object using the HTTP GET method, i.e., as defined in [@RFC9101].
 If `request_uri_method` value is `post`, a supporting Wallet MUST send the request using the HTTP POST method as detailed in (#request_uri_method_post).
 If the `request_uri_method` parameter is not present, the Wallet MUST process the `request_uri` parameter as defined in [@RFC9101].
 Wallets not supporting the `post` method will send a GET request to the request URI (default behavior as defined in [@RFC9101]). `request_uri_method` parameter MUST NOT be present if a `request_uri` parameter is not present.

 If the Verifier set the `request_uri_method` parameter value to `post` and there is no other means to convey its capabilities to the Wallet, it SHOULD add the `client_metadata` parameter to the Authorization Request.
 This enables the Wallet to assess the Verifier's capabilities, allowing it to transmit only the relevant capabilities through the `wallet_metadata` parameter in the Request URI POST request.
 If the Verifier uses the `client_id_scheme` parameter in the Request Object, it MUST also add the same `client_id_scheme` value in the Authorization Request.

+`transaction_data`:
+: OPTIONAL.
+Array of strings, where each string is a Base64url encoded object that contains a typed parameter set with details about the transaction that the Verifier is requesting the End-User to authorize.
+See (#transaction_data) for details.
+Each object consists of the following parameters:

+* `type`: REQUIRED.
+String that is the Identifier of the transaction data type and determines the allowable contents of the object that contains it.
+The specific values are out of scope of this specification.
+* `input_descriptor_ids`: REQUIRED.
+Array of strings each pointing to an Input Descriptor that identifies a request for a Credential that the Verifier is requesting transaction data in a particular object to be bound to.

 The following additional considerations are given for pre-existing Authorization Request parameters: